OxyTurbine development department

-All Wastewater Treatment systems have one thing in common…they need oxygen and LOTS of it.
-The good news is that there has been a discovery in aeration technology resulting in an affordable, highly effective aerator.
+All Wastewater Treatment systems have one thing in common.
+They need oxygen and LOTS of it.
+The good news is that there has been a discovery in aeration technology resulting in an affordable, highly efficient aerator.
 The name is OxyTurbine® aerator, and it holds the promise of being the most efficient aerator on the market.

 The OxyTurbine® Aerator generates an unbelievable barrage of entrained oxygen molecules and then injects them into your treatment stream or lagoon.
 The unit is quiet, light-weight, and virtually maintenance free.
 Plus, it can be moved from place to place as needed within your treatment system.

-It can be operated with a motor as small as 1 ½ horsepower, yet its performance can match that of a larger aeration device.
-No longer do you have to strain your operating budget just to pay the electric bill.
+It can be operated with a motor as small as 1 ½ horsepower, yet its performance can match that of a more excellent aeration device.
+No longer do you have to strain your operating budget to pay the electric bill.

 Floating Surface aerator